How to Get a Bigger Chest: The Intermediate's Guide

 Barbell presses: The barbell bench press is considered the big kahuna of chest exercises.
 Your ability to load up big weight and lift in the multi-joint mode gives you many advantages such as training multiple muscle groups at once, lifting the most amount of weight for overloading and, unlike dumbbells, focus on mostly pushing instead of balancing.
 Barbell presses come in many forms including flat, incline and decline variations as well as many grip widths and intensity techniques.

 Dumbbell presses: The advantages of dumbbell press work are numerous.
 Unlike barbell work dumbbells allow you to manipulate the weight in such a way as to contract the pecs more thoroughly by bringing them together at the top of the movement.
 And, since you are trying to balance individual weights with each arm, your pecs have to work overtime to stay on track and perform the exercise correctly and effectively.
-As with barbell presses dumbbell work can be performed on a flat, inclined or declined bench.
+As with barbell presses, dumbbell work can be performed on a flat, inclined or declined bench.

-Flys: Whether you're using dumbbell, machine or cable versions of the exercise flys have the undeniable ability to isolate the pecs like no press can.
+Flys: Whether you're using dumbbells, machine or cable versions of the exercise flys have the undeniable ability to isolate the pecs like no press can.
 But that's where the similarities end.
 There are significant differences in each fly exercise.

 For example, dumbbell flys require the most balance and lack stress to the pecs in the finish position.
 Machine flys accomplish a major amount of stress to the pecs all the way through the movement and little shoulder stability on your part.
 Finally, cable flys provide continuous stress much like the machine version but you have to pay a bit more attention to shoulder stability and position.

-Machine exercises: When it comes to machines every gym is a little different regarding types, models and availability.
+Machine exercises: When it comes to machines every gym is a little different regarding types, models, and availability.
 Traditional machine presses, Hammer Strength equipment and other weight-loaded options have the unique advantage of allowing you to give pressing all of your attention without much thought given to balance and coordination.
 Some will scoff at the mere mention of machines but they do have a place in programs for those who struggle with pec development.

 Bodyweight exercises: Bodyweight chest exercises round-out this must-do list.
 Push-ups, suspension trainer push-ups, feet-elevated push-ups, plyo push-ups and depth push-ups all require little-to-no equipment and can be done virtually anywhere.
 Great for being used as finishers or as part of a compound set (two sets done back-to-back for the same body part) bodyweight chest exercises are the underrated and underutilized heroes for a bigger chest.

-Chest Angles of AttackAs an intermediate trainer looking for more ways to stimulate your chest development you may need to look at your chest training in a new way and put away the bench press ego for a while.
+Chest Angles of AttackAs an intermediate trainer looking for more ways to stimulate your chest development, you may need to look at your chest training in a new way and put away the bench press ego for a while.
 As stated earlier, you will need to reacquaint yourself with all of those untapped muscle fibers so you can finally see some progress in the muscle mass department.

 Traditional mass builders: These are the big pec mass builders that stimulate the most muscle and take full advantage of your strength curve.
 They enable you to lift the most weight possible.
 Go with all barbell and dumbbell press work using various angles and benches.